Estella/relaychat/PROTOCOL.md

 Clients should always use the first format.
 While negotiating server-to-server protocol mode, the second form should be used.
-After server-to-server protocol mode is activated, the last form should always be used.
+If server-to-server protocol mode is activated or if you are sending to a client, the last form should be used.

 Any other syntax is INVALID and should be met with an ERROR.
 If it is on a server-to-server connection, you should disconnect the server with a PROTOCOL VIOLATION error.